What This Buddhist Monk Taught Me About Writing And Earning More

 In one of his books, The Miracle of Mindfulness, he talks about a man who was eating a mandarine while only thinking and talking about his future plans, and another man who rushed through his obligations every day so that he could have more time for things he wanted to do.
 He even rushed through reading bedtime stories to his young son.

-The first man was said to be eating his plans instead of the mandarine, which he didn’t enjoy because he didn’t realise he was doing it.
+The first man was said to be eating his plans instead of the mandarine, which he didn’t enjoy because he didn’t realise he was eating it.

 The second man came to realise that everything he did, including reading to his son, was part of his life, not separate things he had to rush through to get back on with his life.
 So he slowed down, focused on each task as he did it, and in doing so his life and happiness improved.